Floorp-Projects/Floorp/toolkit/components/glean/docs/testing.md

 This supports both unit tests
 (inline in the file under test) and integration tests (in the `tests/` folder in the crate root).
+Metric type tests are currently written as unit tests inline in the file, as they require access to the metric ID, which should only be exposed in tests.

 To run FOG's `rusttests` suite use `mach rusttests`